mlflow/mlflow/docs/source/quickstart_mlops.rst

 .. code-block:: bash

-  {"predictions": [{"0": 5.310967445373535}]}%
+  {"predictions": [{"0": 5.310967445373535}]}

+The schema for input and output is available in the MLflow UI in the **Artifacts | Model** description.
+The schema is available because the ``train.py`` script used the ``mlflow.infer_signature`` method and passed the result to the ``mlflow.log_model`` method.
+Passing the signature to the ``log_model`` method is highly recommended, as it provides clear error messages if the input request is malformed.

 Build a container image for your model
 ---------------------------------------

-Most routes toward deployment will use a container to package your model, its dependencies, and much of the runtime environment.
+Most routes toward deployment will use a container to package your model, its dependencies, and relevant portions of the runtime environment.
 You can use MLflow to build a Docker image for your model.

 .. code-block:: bash

-  mlflow models build-docker --model-uri "models:/quickstart-colorful-colt/1" --name "qs_mlops"
+  mlflow models build-docker --model-uri "models:/wine-quality/1" --name "qs_mlops"

 This command builds a Docker image named ``qs_mlops`` that contains your model and its dependencies.
+The ``model-uri`` in this case specifies a version number (``/1``) rather than a lifecycle stage (``/staging``), but you can use whichever integrates best with your workflow.
 It will take several minutes to build the image.
 Once it completes, you can run the image locally with:

 .. code-block:: bash

   docker run -p 5002:8080 qs_mlops

-You can run the same ``curl`` command as before to test the image:
+This `Docker run command <https://docs.docker.com/engine/reference/commandline/run/>`_ runs the image you just built and maps port **5002** on your local machine to port **8080** in the container.
+You can now send requests to the model using the same ``curl`` command as before:

 .. code-block:: bash